10 to 11 March

 David Schulz is a Visiting Clinical Lecturer at Yale Law School, where he also serves as Co- Director of the Media Freedom and Information Access Clinic, a program of the Floyd Abrams Institute for Freedom of Expression.
 He is a partner in the law firm Levine Sullivan Koch & Schulz LLP, a national trial and appellate practice representing news and entertainment media in defamation, privacy, newsgathering, access, intellectual property and related First Amendment matters.
 Mr. Schulz specializes in media law, First Amendment, and intellectual property, and represents a broad range of media clients, including international newswire services, national newspapers, television networks and station owners, magazine and book publishers, cable news networks, and Internet content providers.
 He was a lecturer for many years at Columbia Law School and regularly writes and speaks on media law issues.
 He is a graduate of Knox College, Yale University, and Yale Law School.

-Since his appointment as executive director in 2006, Joel Simon has led the Committee to Protect Journalists through a period of expansion.
+Joel Simon is director of the Journalism Protection Initiative at the Craig Newmark Graduate School of Journalism at the City University of New York .
+He is also a former consultant for Global Freedom of Expression, fellow for the Tow Center for Digital Journalism at Columbia Journalism School and a senior visiting fellow at Columbia’s Knight First Amendment Institute.
+For over 15 years, he served as the executive director for the Committee to Protect Journalists (CPJ).
+Simon led the CPJ through a period of expansion.
 Under his guidance, CPJ launched the Global Campaign Against Impunity, established a Journalist Assistance program and spearheaded CPJ’s efforts to defend press freedom in the digital space.
 CPJ has also been honored with the Thomas J. Dodd Prize in International Justice and Human Rights and a News & Documentary Emmy for its work in defense of press freedom.
 Simon has written on press freedom issues for publications including Columbia Journalism Review, World Policy Journal, Asahi Shimbun, and The Times of India.
 His press freedom analysis is featured regularly in major media, including The New York Times, Washington Post, NPR, and BBC.
 Before becoming executive director of CPJ, Simon served as the Americas program coordinator and then deputy director.
 As a journalist in Latin America, Simon covered the Guatemalan civil war, the Zapatista uprising in Southern Mexico, the debate over the North American Free Trade Agreement, and the economic turmoil in Cuba following the collapse of the Soviet Union.
 A graduate of Amherst College and Stanford University, he is the author of Endangered Mexico: An Environment on the Edge.

 Gayathry Venkiteswaran is the Executive Director of the Southeast Asian Press Alliance, a network representing media freedom groups in the region.
 She has held the position since December 2010.
 She leads the Secretariat based in Bangkok and her responsibilities include overall management, fundraising and leading on the programs related to legal reforms and network strengthening.
 Before this, she was Executive Director of the Centre for Independent Journalism, a not-for-profit organization dedicated towards advancing media freedom and people’s access to information in Malaysia.
 During her tenure in CIJ, she conducted training on journalism and ethics, media literacy for the public and workshops on freedom of information.
 She was part of a team that produced the Free Press, Free People manual for training of civil society groups in Malaysia.
 She has worked as a journalist and has also taught journalism, media history and law, international communication and introduction to communication in three Malaysian institutions of higher learning.
 She has an MA International Relations from the Australian National University and a Bachelor in Mass Communication from Universiti Sains Malaysia.
 She co-authored a chapter entitled Sexing the Internet: Censorship, Surveillance and the Body Politic(s) of Malaysia for the book Access Contested (2011) and co-authored a chapter entitled Civil society use of media and ICT: A case study of SOS Selangor Campaign in the book Media, Culture and Society in Malaysia (2011).